Solved | Windows 10 File Sharing Not Working (6 Fixes)

 Notes:✎...

-After upgrading to the Professional version, you can use other sync options, like Real-Time Sync, Mirror Sync, and Two-Way Sync, to meet your sync needs better.
+Once you upgrade to the Professional version, additional sync options like Real-Time Sync, Mirror Sync, and Two-Way Sync, become available for more flexible syncing.

 File sharing not working in Windows 10/11?
 Try these 6 solutions